tltrus/AI-OpenRouter-APIClient/README.md

 - Lists: Use -, *, or + for bullet lists, 1. for numbered lists
 - Headers: Use ### for section headers

-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-Fork the repository

-Create your feature branch (git checkout -b feature/AmazingFeature)

-Commit your changes (git commit -m 'Add some AmazingFeature')

-Push to the branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 🙏 Acknowledgments
-OpenRouter for providing API access to multiple AI models
+- OpenRouter for providing API access to multiple AI models

-All AI model providers available through OpenRouter
+- All AI model providers available through OpenRouter

-The WPF and .NET communities for excellent tools and libraries
+- The WPF and .NET communities for excellent tools and libraries

-📞 Support
-For issues and feature requests, please use the GitHub Issues page.

 Note: This application requires an internet connection and a valid OpenRouter API key.
 Some models may have usage limits or costs associated with them.